variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls.md

     conducting online surveys.
 ---

-Communication Science launches a series of blogs on the pitfalls of conducting online surveys.
+Communication Science launches a series of blogs on the pitfalls of conducting online surveys.&nbsp;

 The first blog focuses on pseudo-data.